Mode Entanglement in Fermionic and Bosonic Harmonium: Results

 In order to evaluate entanglement between two spatial fermionic modes, one has to consider the two-mode reduced density operator.
 For spin-$1/2$ fermions, this operator has a $16 \times 16$ dimensional matrix representation, since each spatial mode can be occupied by two anti-aligned spins.
 As in the case of spatial-mode entanglement, we gauge the impact of local super-selection rules by computing the entanglement measures with and without projecting the two-mode reduced density operator onto the parity and number eigenstate basis.
 The representation of such a two-mode-reduced density operator is well known in quantum chemistry \cite{boguslawski_orbital} and becomes block-diagonal in the number state basis for pure states of fixed (global) particle number such as the Harmonium ground state.
 Note that this implies that Harmonium cannot exhibit any mode-mode correlation between number blocks with different particle numbers.

 All coefficients of the two-mode reduced density operator can be computed analytically.
-Using fermionic anti-commutation relations \eqref{eq:ferm_creat} the matrix elements can be expressed in terms of particle-reduced density operators (cf.~App.~\ref{sec:calc-f-mm-ent}).
+Using fermionic anti-commutation relations \eqref{eq:ferm_creat} the matrix elements can be expressed in terms of particle-reduced density operators (cf.~\ref{sec:calc-f-mm-ent}).
 Equipped with the analytic form of the two-mode reduced density operator and its marginals, the evaluation of the entanglement measures involves a parametrised optimisation to determine the closest separable state (cf.~Eq.~\eqref{eqn:relent}).
 Though generally challenging, this task simplifies significantly once symmetries are taken into account (cf.~Sec.~\ref{sec:symmetries}).
 The optimisation is carried out using the PPT criterion \cite{ppt_separability, num_ent} as a necessary condition for separability.
 When evaluating $E^{P/N}$, this criterion provides an exact value of the entanglement since all matrix blocks are at most of size $2\times 2$.
 When evaluating $E$, the criterion only provides a lower bound \cite{ppt_violation}.
 However, since we are interested in gauging the relative amount of physically accessible entanglement this lower bound is sufficient.
 Furthermore, numerical computations reveal that this lower bound is almost exact.

 Mode-mode entanglement in $N$-fermion Harmonium is found to behave qualitatively like in the specific case of $N=4$ fermions in one spatial dimension, Fig.~\ref{fig:fermion_modemode01}.
-We observe that the relative amount of physically accessible entanglement $E^{P/N}$ is smaller by several orders of magnitude than $E$.
+We observe that the relative amount of physically accessible entanglement $E^{P/N}$ is smaller by several orders of magnitude than $E$, cf.~Eq.~ \eqref{eq:modemodeEN} for an explicit definition of $E^{P/N}$.
 It has a minimum around vanishing coupling strength $\kappa$, followed by an increase in the entanglement to a maximum around $\kappa \approx 10^3$ and a subsequent decrease for larger interaction strengths.
 Interestingly, mode-mode entanglement between the two modes $\phi_0$ and $\phi_1$ that form the ground state at $\kappa=0$ never exceeds $E\approx 10^{-5}$, even in the regime of strong couplings.

 So far, we have assessed the amount of physically accessible entanglement in systems of spin-ful fermions.
 The case of spin-less fermions can be considered by applying an external magnetic field that aligns all spins.
 However, due to the resulting symmetries no physically accessible mode entanglement is observed while mode-mode entanglement is similar to the case of mode entanglement for spin-ful fermions.